Spacecraft: History

-While Sputnik 1 was the first spacecraft to orbit the Earth, other man-made objects had previously reached an altitude of 100 km, which is the height required by the international organization Fédération Aéronautique Internationale to count as a spaceflight.
+While Sputnik 1 was the first spacecraft to orbit the Earth, other human-made objects had previously reached an altitude of 100 km, which is the height required by the international organization Fédération Aéronautique Internationale to count as a spaceflight.
 This altitude is called the Kármán line.
 In particular, in the 1940s there were several test launches of the V-2 rocket, some of which reached altitudes well over 100 km.

-Spacecraft types
+Crewed and uncrewed spacecraft

 Crewed spacecraft

 As of 2016, only three nations have flown crewed spacecraft: USSR/Russia, USA, and China.

 The first crewed spacecraft was Vostok 1, which carried Soviet cosmonaut Yuri Gagarin into space in 1961, and completed a full Earth orbit.
 There were five other crewed missions which used a Vostok spacecraft.
 The second crewed spacecraft was named Freedom 7, and it performed a sub-orbital spaceflight in 1961 carrying American astronaut Alan Shepard to an altitude of just over 187 km.
 There were five other crewed missions using Mercury spacecraft.

 Other Soviet crewed spacecraft include the Voskhod, Soyuz, flown uncrewed as Zond/L1, L3, TKS, and the Salyut and Mir crewed space stations.
 Other American crewed spacecraft include the Gemini spacecraft, the Apollo spacecraft including the Apollo Lunar Module, the Skylab space station, the Space Shuttle with undetached European Spacelab and private US Spacehab space stations-modules, and the SpaceX Crew Dragon configuration of their Dragon 2.
 US company Boeing also developed and flown a spacecraft of their own, the CST-100, commonly referred to as Starliner, but a crewed flight is yet to occur.
 China developed, but did not fly Shuguang, and is currently using Shenzhou (its first crewed mission was in 2003).

-Except for the Space Shuttle, all of the recoverable crewed orbital spacecraft were space capsules.
+Except for the Space Shuttle and the Buran spaceplane of the Soviet Union, the latter of which only ever had one uncrewed test flight, all of the recoverable crewed orbital spacecraft were space capsules.

 The International Space Station, crewed since November 2000, is a joint venture between Russia, the United States, Canada and several other countries.